DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 # Grid Reference

-The Grid is a root container component designed to process and display data specified via the `rows` property.
+The Grid is a root container component designed to process and display data specified via the `data` property.
 You can configure columns using the `columns` property.
 The Grid's functionality (data visualization and data processing) is implemented in several plugins specified as child components.
 See the [plugins concept](../README.md#plugins-overview) for details.

 ## User reference